rafaspimenta/DesignPatterns/README.md

 # DesignPatterns

-Projects used to practice the design patterns covered in the book "Design Patterns with .net core 3"
+Projects used to practice the design patterns covered mainly in the book "Design Patterns with .net core 3"